neondatabase/website/content/docs/guides/vercel.md

 - A [Vercel account](https://vercel.com).
 - A Vercel project.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.
-- The integration initially sets the `DATABASE_URL` environment variable for your Vercel **Production** and **Development** environments.
-When you create a preview deployment, the integration will also set this variable for your **Preview** environment.
-Make sure this variable does not already exist in your Vercel project settings.
+- The integration initially sets the `DATABASE_URL` and `DATABASE_URL_UNPOOLED`environment variables for your Vercel **Production** and **Development** environments.
+When you create a preview deployment, the integration will also set these variables for your **Preview** environment.
+Make sure these variables do not already exist in your Vercel project settings.
 To use different Postgres variables with the Neon integration, see [Manage Vercel environment variables](#manage-vercel-environment-variables).

 To add the integration: